 Sometimes, at the conclusion of this first setting, your child's case may be reset to a date further down the road.
 In order for your juvenile defense lawyer to interview witnesses, gather more information and to test the State's case and evidence, it may be necessary to reset your child's court date.
 Your Houston juvenile defense attorney will be able to let you know whether or not your should reset your child's case.

-Houston Board Certified Juvenile Law Attorney Jim Sullivan will work hard to finish your child's case with as few court settings as possible while at the same time protecting your child's rights.
+Houston Board Certified Juvenile Law Attorney James Sullivan will work hard to finish your child's case with as few court settings as possible while at the same time protecting your child's rights.
 Sullivan is a seasoned trial attorney.
+Sullivan has been board certified since 2004 and practiced criminal and juvenile law since 1994.